top of page

 • The amount of each alimony payment and the schedule and duration of payments are determined by the court.
 Colorado judges use a standard formula for calculating suggested amounts and duration but can deviate from these suggestions based on the specifics of the case.

 We make the strongest arguments possible for an alimony determination that best suits our client's needs and financial ability.
+See frequently asked questions about divorce here.

-Why Hire Our Fort Collins divorce attorneys at Shufflebarger Law Office, P.C.?
+Hire Attorneys at Shufflebarger Law Office, P.C.

 The focused attorneys at Shufflebarger Law Office, P.C. are devoted to the practice of Colorado family law and divorce law.
 We help individuals in Larimer County and Weld County to approach divorce with care and confidence.

-Shufflebarger Law Office, P.C.
 Is Here for You

-At Shufflebarger Law Office, P.C., we focus on Mental Health Professionals and Family Law and we are here to listen to you and help you navigate the legal system.
+At Shufflebarger Law Office, P.C., we focus on Mental Health Professionals and Family Law.
+We are here to listen to you and help you navigate the legal system.
+Please use the button below to contact us.